nablang/nablang/doc/nabla/basic-syntax.md

     {"foo": Date{"year": 1995, "month": 12, "day": 31}}

 It is pure text, a bit readable, and can be parsed (with only the value rules, no other operations allowed).

+## Struct with variable initializers

+The splat matcher can be used to match arbitrary number of members

+    struct Foo
+      x
+      *xs as Array # other construct args are put into xs end

+    foo = Foo[1, 2, 3, 4]
+    foo.x  # 1
+    foo.xs # [2, 3, 4]

+    # but the map-style constructor must use this form instead:
+    foo = Foo{x: 1, xs: [2, 3, 4]}

+The double splat matcher

+    struct Foo
+      x
+      **xs as Map
+    end

+    foo = Foo{x: 1, y: 2, z: 3, w: 4}
+    foo.x  # 1
+    foo.xs # {y: 2, z: 3, w: 4}

+    # then array-style constructor must use this form instead:
+    foo = Foo[1, {y: 2, z: 3, w: 4}]

+matchers can not be used together

+    struct Foo
+      *xs
+      **ys # error: mixed matchers
+    end

 ## `for` constructor